What's wrong with this statement?

 Join us as we explore three big business myths, and destroy them:

-Myth 1: That your business needs to constantly grow bigger
+Myth 1: Your business needs to constantly grow bigger and bigger

 Myth 2: Somehow you'll have more time, and your business will be on auto-pilot